toddfoster/adlessCalc/readme.md

 Begun 19 May 2012

 ## TODO
-* unicode multiply,divide symbols
+* manifest, headers to support offline mode -- fix home page not refreshing?
 * monospace font in display
 * perf: must be snappy!
-* manifest, headers to support offline mode
+* replicate ability of calculator to repeat computation by pressing =
 * shiny keys
 * Add buttons in landscape mode
 * Switch from jquery to [zepto](http://zeptojs.com/)